-In general, employees of the Company and its directors are subject to a separate insider trading policy that prohibits them from buying, selling or transferring the Company's securities except during a pre-determined window period, which commences one full business day after the public announcement of the Company's same store sales following the Company's quarterly or annual earnings and ending on the day two weeks thereafter.
+In general, employees of the Company and its directors are subject to a separate insider trading policy that prohibits them from buying, selling or transferring (including the making of gifts) the Company's securities except during pre-determined window periods, which generally commences one full business day after the public announcement of the Company's quarterly or annual earnings and ending on the day four weeks thereafter, except for (1) the December window period which only lasts for two weeks and (2) the March window period which generally begins on the second Monday following the Company's fourth quarter earnings and February sales release.

-Employees and directors are prohibited from buying, selling or transferring the Company's securities, even within the window period, if they are aware of any material non- public information.
+Except as otherwise provided in the Company's insider trading policy, employees and directors are prohibited from buying, selling or transferring (including the making of gifts) the Company's securities, even within the window period, if they are aware of any material non- public information.
 Material information is information that might affect the Company's stock price or otherwise be of significance to an investor who is determining whether to purchase, sell or hold the Company's securities.
+Further requirements and procedures, including information about the use of Rule 10b5-1 trading plans and information specific to officers and directors are set forth in the separate insider trading policy.